P E T E R T E R E S Z C Z U K

 Following are some of the possible signatures.

-Table Bells and Bell Pushes made by Peter Tereszczuk
+Table Bells and Push Bell Buttons made by Peter Tereszczuk

 are among the best for any bell collector.

 They are considered to be real pieces of art.